Borghese-Gladiator/expense-tracker/README.md

 Dash is way better for building reports than Streamlit (in fact, it's just easier in general because I always want to add icons and customize stuff)

 ### To Do
-- 07/25 bugs
-  - [ ] Jun 1st not being included (check bounds)
-  - [ ] "source" not appearing when not Fidelity (eg: "Chase CREDIT CARD")
----
 - [ ] dash - mobile support
 - [ ] datasource - cache results in SQLite database (per datasource?)
 - [ ] expense_tracker - add library logging